 As Quantity Surveyors, we have provided cost plans through out the design stages and worked with client and architects to gain additional funding via EnerPHit.

 We worked closely with the client to produce the tender documents including Bills of Quantities and the pricing document.
 It was tendered via OJEU 2 stage procurement.

-Now on site, as quantity surveyors we carry out regular valuations and cost reports and review any variations submitted by the contractor against what has been carried out on site and adjust accordingly.
-This process is carried out monthly and reported back to the client.
+On site, as Quantity Surveyors we carried out regular valuations and cost reports and reviewed any variations submitted by the contractor against what had been carried out on site and adjusted accordingly.
+This process was carried out monthly and reported back to the client.

-In addition to the above we also submit variation claims, negotiate and use KPI’s to agree on variations.
-This is an ongoing process though out the project and will ultimately result in the final account.
+In addition to the above, we also submitted variation claims, negotiated and used KPI’s to agree on variations.
+This was an ongoing process throughout the project and ultimately resulted in the final account.

-We provide the client with monthly cost reports with measurements against the contract sum advising the client if the project was on budget and any predicted overspend as well as assist in any extension of time claims from a financial point of view.
+We provided the client with monthly cost reports with measurements against the contract sum advising the client if the project was on budget and any predicted overspend as well as assisted in any extension of time claims from a financial point of view.